DigitalMindCH/contributer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Contributer enables your guests to easily create front-end post with videos, images or galleries.
-Transform your blog into a place of sharing and collaboration.
+Transform your blog into a place of collaboration

 If you found a bug or if you have ideas, add them to [the GitHub issue tracker](https://github.com/DigitalMindCH/contributer/issues).
 We’ll also keep a list of tasks there.